 Because a bad time in the Morocco desert will certainly be something you want to forget!

 And who wants this from a much-awaited bucket list experience?

-Yup, because I honestly wanted to gain as many details as I could, trying different routes and itineraries to bring you the full lowdown, I’ve been to the magical Sahara in this country twice!
+I honestly wanted to gain as many details as I could, trying different routes and itineraries to bring you the full lowdown in this article, which is why I’ve been to the magical Sahara in this country twice!

 And here’s the result – my crucial tips and all the info you need for the best Morocco desert experience…

 Oh and if you’re looking for a tour company who offer imperial city and desert tours, starting from a range of cities including Marrakech, Casablanca, Fez and Tangier, look no further than To Morocco Travel.
 All their tours are full customisable and small group focused.

 - Catching the Ferry from Spain to Morocco: All You Need to Know

 - Your Perfect Africa itinerary – 1 Week to 3 Months